 George Preston Blow, son of Judge George Blow Jr and Elizabeth Taylor Allmand was born in Norfolk, Virginia in 1860.

-He was enrolled in the United States Naval Academy at the age of 15 - one of the first Southerners allowed to matriculate after the War Between the States - as a member of the class of 1881.
+He was enrolled in the United States Naval Academy at the age of 15 - one of the first Southerners allowed to matriculate after the Civil War - as a member of the class of 1881.

 Shortly after his graduation he was a member of the volunteer crew of the USS Pinta on its controversial trip from Norfolk to Alaska via Cape Horn in 1883.
 He later served on the USS Pensacola under Captain George Dewey in the Mediterranean.
 In 1887 he was appointed navigation officer for the attempts to raise the treasure ship DeBraak in Delaware Bay.